 How much does an SSL certificate cost?

 SSL certificates are different prices depending on the type (DV, OV, EV, wildcard, multi-domain, etc) and the Certification Authority (CA).
-There is also now a free option discussed below.

 Buy SSL certificates